ayan4m1/gatsby-source-reddit-wiki/README.md

 # gatsby-source-reddit-wiki

-Source plugin for pulling data from a public Reddit wiki using the Reddit API.
+Source plugin for pulling data from a public or private Reddit wiki using the Reddit API.

 ## Features